-Facts: the Eiffel Tower was the world tallest building from 1889 until 1930.
-She is the world's most visited paid monument.
+Eiffel Tower facts and information. the Eiffel Tower was the world tallest building from 1889 until 1930.
+Probably the best known and the most inspiring monument, it is also the world's most visited paid monument.
+Paris monuments.

 The Eiffel Tower - Tour Eiffel in french - is by far the tallest building in Paris.
-She is a puddle iron lattice monument.
+It is a puddle iron lattice monument.

 Completed in 1889 for Paris world exhibition to celebrate the progress of technology, the Eiffel Tower was designed and built in just two years by 132 workers and 50 engineers.
 The Tower was much criticized by Parisians when it was built.

 The Eiffel Tower was planned to be demolished in 1909.
-She was saved at the very last moment as she could be turned into a telecommunication tower.
-With 7 millon visitors yearly, this iconic Paris monument now fully pays for itself.
+It was saved at the very last moment as it could be turned into a telecommunication tower.
+With 6 millon visitors yearly, this iconic Paris monument now fully pays for itself.

 Tour Eiffel visit information